vinoja98/Sinhala-Songs-Search-Engine/README.md

 - Go to corpus/corpus directory & Run `python3 -m unicode_converter` to convert unicode to Sinhala characters.

 ## Indexing
-- Use POST songs and add content in search/tokenize.json in Kibana Console to create index
+- Use PUT /songs and add content in search/tokenize.json in Kibana Console to create index
 - Use POST _bulk and add content in corpus/song1.txt to add documents to the index

 ## Main functions of the system